lindsay-stevens/gh_pages_pelican/content/pages/projects.md

 The Insight system transforms common data models for ease of reporting, and uses the metadata to dynamically generate data tables corresponding to user-specified form element groups.
 The transformation process incorporates strict data consistency and validations, and applies data refreshes in a performant way that minimises interruption to end users.

+## Obstetrics Medical Records Analysis

+As part of my Masters of Biostatistics, for a non-coursework project unit I analysed Obstetrics medical records data from the Sydney NSW Local Health District Obstetrics department database and medical record.
+The project was supervised by a Professor and a post-doc researcher from an epidemilogy unit at the University of Sydney, as well as a statistics Senior Lecturer from Macquarie University.
+The analysis was conducted with SAS and LaTeX, involved writing custom macros, and produced a detailed report document with data tables, charts, and interpretation.

+The analysis described the characteristics of women who had consecutive singleton pregnancies with a term over 20 weeks, comparing those with and without gestational diabetes mellitus (GDM) in the second observed pregnancy.
+The main exposures of interest were the duration of the inter-pregnancy interval (IPI), and the change in BMI.
+The main techniques used was logistic regression.

+The analysis found that high initial BMI, weight gain, and longer than recommended IPI were associated with increased odds ratios for GDM in the second pregnancy.
+There was interaction between initial BMI and the BMI change, and initial BMI and IPI, suggesting that the effect of the exposures on GDM is amplified for overweight women.
+The findings were consistent with GDM diagnosis criteria, and previous research that investigated alternative combinations of these factors.

 ## Breast Cancer Registry Analysis

-As part of my Masters of Biostatistics, I analysed Breast Cancer data from the Auckland Breast Cancer Register.
+As part of my Masters of Biostatistics, for a non-coursework project unit I analysed Breast Cancer data from the Auckland Breast Cancer Register.
 The project was supervised by a statistics Lecturer at Macquarie University, and a breast cancer surgeon at Bankstown-Lidcombe Hospital who had proposed the project.
 The analysis was conducted with Stata and LaTex, involved writing custom Stata modules, and produced a detailed report document with data tables, charts, and interpretation.

 The analysis described differences in characteristics of women with breast cancer detected by screening (comparing by age at initial diagnosis, 45-69 years vs. 70+), and assessed whether baseline variables affected the association between age group and 5-year breast cancer mortality.
 The main techniques were Pearson Chi-squared and Cox Proportional Hazards models.